Tillari (Forebay) Dam

 Tilari (Forebay) Dam is situated in Dodamarg Taluka, in the Indian state of Maharashtra and the largest one is situated in Chandgad taluk of Kolhapur District in Maharashtra and is constructed on Tilari River as the result of a joint project by the Maharashtra and Goa governments.
 The water from this dam is distributed to both states.
 The dam is located near the border of Maharashtra and Karnataka and necessitated the relocation of several villages in the area.
 There are many reservoirs.
 The largest one is located near Belgaum in a village named Hajgoli in Maharashtra.
 The village is approximately 30 km from Belgaum and is a weekend spot for the people of that town.

 "There has been no official ribbon-cutting function, no fanfare and no announcements, but the Rs 15 billion Tilari dam, a joint venture between Goa and Maharashtra, is now complete.
 The construction of the dam began in 1986."

-"The Tillari dam was completed in all respects in May 2009," S Paramasivan, managing director of the Tillari irrigation development corporation told TOI on Wednesday.
+"The Tillari dam was completed in all respects in May 2009," said S. Paramasivan, the managing director of the Tillari irrigation development corporation.
 "The topmost layer of the gorge-filling was completed in 2008 but the stone pitching and the erection of the four spillway gates was completed in May 2009," Paramasivan said."

 The full storage of the Tillari dam will however only be done after two seasons considering the stability of the dam.
 "Since this is an earthen dam, the storage has to be raised in stages.
 But as far as Goa is concerned, the dam is complete," Paramasivan said.